How long does it take to build a mobile app?

 The word "prototype" doesn’t have to refer to a completely working app.
 It can be very bare-bones, rough around the edges, focused on only a few features, and nowhere near completion.
 None of that matters, as prototypes are there to help test and validate the most critical aspects of your project before moving on with development.

 Giving a simple answer to how long it takes to build an app prototype is impossible.
 As you can see, the time it takes depends on the app's size.
 There are no set rules that say “this is a prototype”.
 Go with your gut and plan to develop prototypes when you need them.

 Building an app with ADASTRA·ONE

 You, your organisation, your team, and your app's end users will all play a role in developing an app.

 There’s no denying that it takes a lot of time and effort to build an app.
 That’s why having an experienced team working on your project is essential - otherwise, delays will stack up.
 This is especially true for new or inexperienced developers.
 Before starting an app development project on your own, ask yourself whether you or your company can spare the time and resources required for up to nine months.

-If that amount of time and effort is too much, get in touch with ADAMAPP instead.
-At ADAMAPP, we have been developing apps for over 10 years, with over 100 projects under our belt.
+If that amount of time and effort is too much, get in touch with ADASTRA·ONE instead.
+At ADASTRA·ONE, we have been developing apps for over 10 years, with over 100 projects under our belt.
 With our experience and your ideas, a game-changing app is within your reach.
 Come and share your thoughts with us today.